SubliminalsChannel/Scripts/Buyers Guide Scripts/Anvil Gladiator - Buyers Guide.md

 Let's climb inside the cockpit first.
 Similar to a lot of anvil ships the cockpit extends the pilot seat down to pick up the pilot.
 Inside we have the now standard building blocks UI HUD.
 Above this we have annunciator panels, and below those we have a 3d radar.
 Further down we have 6 MFDs.
 The Gladiator does have an ejection feature.
 Lets take a look at the turret seat.
 It also extends from the same opening as the pilots, and is technically visible behind the cockpit.
 The turret gunner has access to 4 MFDs and a 2D radar.
 It Also doesn't seem to have an ejection feature.
 It does however have some of the best visibility I've seen from a turret on a ship.

 ### Comparison
 Now that we’ve taken a tour, let's see how it compares to other ships you might be considering.
-For comparison, I have selected 10 ships, alot of light fighters, some bounty hunting, and some popular EMP ships.
+For comparison, I have selected 10 ships, Some missile Boats, some multi crew ships, and some bombers.
 The Google Sheet Document with this data is linked in the description.

 * The Anvil Gladiator weighs in at over 87,000kg | 5th Place
 * It fits in at 22.5m in length | Ties in 4th Place